Awarikus: Life

-Awarikus claimed descent from one Muksas (𔑾𔗧𔗔𔗔), who is also referred to in his Phoenician language inscriptions as mpš (𐤌𐤐𐤔), and also appears in Greek sources under the name of Mopsos as a legendary founder of several Greek settlements across the coast of Anatolia during the early Iron Age.
+Awarikus claimed descent from one Muksas (𔑾𔗧𔗔𔗔), who is also referred to in his Phoenician language inscriptions as mpš (𐤌𐤐𐤔), and also appears in Greek sources under the name of Mopsos (Μόψος) as a legendary founder of several Greek settlements across the coast of Anatolia during the early Iron Age.
 This suggests that Awarikus belonged to a dynasty which had been founded by a Greek colonist leader.

 Reign

-Awarikus became a vassal of the Neo-Assyrian Empire during the rule of its king Tiglath-pileser III, who listed Awarikus as one of his tributaries in 738 BCE.
+Awarikus became a vassal of the Neo-Assyrian Empire during the rule of its king Tiglath-pileser III, who listed him as one of his tributaries in 738 BCE.

 Awarikus remained loyal to the Neo-Assyrian Empire during conflicts opposing it to Arpad, Gurgum, Kummuh, Samʾal and Urartu, in exchange of which Tiglath-pileser III rewarded him with lands belonging to Arpad, Samʾal and Gurgum.

 Awarikus seems to have remained a loyal vassal of the Neo-Assyrian Empire throughout most of his reign, thanks to which he was able to reign in Ḫiyawa for a very long period until throughout the rules of Tiglath-pileser III and his successor Shalmaneser V, and was still reigning when Sargon II became the king of the Neo-Assyrian Empire.

 Ḫiyawa under Awarikus likely cooperated with the Neo-Assyrian forces during Tiglath-pileser III's campaign in the Tabalian region in 729 BCE.

 In his inscription from his later reign, Awarikus claimed to have enjoyed good relations with his overlord, the Neo-Assyrian king Sargon II, with Awarikus's relation with Sargon II appearing to have been an alliance or partnership through a treaty according to which Sargon II was the protector and suzerain of Awarikus.
 According to this inscription, Awarikus had a very close relationship with Sargon II, and he declared that Sargon II himself and the Neo-Assyrian royal dynasty had become "a mother and father" to him and that the peoples of Ḫiyawa and Assyria had "become one house."

 According to this same inscription, Awarikus had built 15 fortresses in the west and east of Ḫiyawa.

-Assuming the king wryk of the Cebelires Daǧı inscription was the same as Awarikus of Hiyawa, his kingdom might have extended to the western limits of Rough Cilicia and nearly reached Pamphylia, and would thus have included Ḫilakku.
+Assuming the king wryk of the Cebelires Daǧı inscription was the same as Awarikus of Ḫiyawa, his kingdom might have extended to the western limits of Rough Cilicia and nearly reached Pamphylia, and would thus have included Ḫilakku.

 At one point during his reign, Awarikus promoted a certain Azzattiwadas to a position of authority subordinate to the crown, although exact details of Azzattiwadas's exact rank have so far not survived.
-According to Azzattiwadas's own inscriptions, he was a servant of Baʿal and the King, and he was "father and mother," that is the de facto ruler, of the whole kingdom of Hiyawa.
+According to Azzattiwadas's own inscriptions, he was a servant of Baʿal and the King, and he was "father and mother," that is the de facto ruler, of the whole kingdom of Ḫiyawa.

-Alternatively, Azzattiwadas was the regent while Awarikus was still too young to rule.